ypwhs/reviewer/readme.md

 ### The following information is presented

 * review id (this is the default sort item and links to the original review)
-* date review completed
+* date review completed (in local format thanks to momentjs)
-* price associated with the review
+* price associated with the review at the time it was completed
 * result of the review (if the student left an initial note this will have a popover on hover containing that note)
 * The name of the project reviewed